Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Approach

 \subsection{Shape Completion using Mesh-VAE}

 We use the global+local model to fit robust 3D reconstruction on the visible parts of the occluded face.
-But this does not guarantee robust and consistent reconstruction on the occluded parts, since the local PCA models have noisy (occluded) or no data to fit to.
-To address this, and to enable the generation of a distribution of plausible 3D reconstructions rather than a singular solution, which is one of our primary goals, we adopt a mesh based VAE (dubbed \textit{Mesh-VAE}) as our shape completion model.
+But this does not ensure robust and consistent reconstruction on the occluded parts since the local PCA models have noisy (occluded) or no data to fit to.
+To address this drawback and to enable the generation of a distribution of plausible 3D reconstructions rather than a singular solution, which is one of our primary goals, we adopt a mesh-based VAE (dubbed \textit{Mesh-VAE}) as our shape completion model.